 Gov. Inslee declared a public health emergency on February 29, 2020.
 The emergency ended on Oct.
 31, 2022.

-- The contraction or exposure occurred between the date the coverage was effective and the end of the emergency.
+- The contraction or exposure occurred after the date the coverage became effective up to and including April 10, 2023.

 - The claim otherwise meets the criteria for allowance.